-As most of you know, I love when my readers/ followers ask me a question concerning something that they’ve been struggling with in the kitchen.
+As most of you know, I love when my readers/ followers ask me a question concerning something that they’ve been struggling within the kitchen.
 Even if I don’t know the answer, I know people who do (read this awesome baking interview I did to help answer some of your questions).
 I got another question a while back and I was waiting for the stars to align just right before I answered it.
-The question you ask, “How do I make pizza at home?”
+The question you ask “How do I make pizza at home?”

-Now this reader had some issues with the crust but for the sake of covering all of my bases, I’m going to touch on everything I know to make pizza making at your home a success.
+Now, this reader had some issues with the crust but for the sake of covering all of my bases, I’m going to touch on everything I know to make pizza making at your home a success.

 We may not really think about it but yeast is a living and breathing thing and eventually fades away.
 Now, to my knowledge, I don’t think it rots… that might be where alcohol comes into play… but after the expiration date, yeast loses its ability to rise and do its job significantly.